Louise Herrington School of Nursing

 The Baylor University Louise Herrington School of Nursing is located in the heart of Dallas just northeast of downtown and nestled next to the campus of Baylor University Medical Center of Dallas.

 There are approximately 500 undergraduate students enrolled in the nursing major on the Dallas campus.
 Students may complete all pre-nursing requirements at any regionally accredited institution and transfer directly into the nursing major on the Dallas campus.

-The Louise Herrington School of Nursing offers two pathways to the Bachelor of Science in Nursing (BSN) Degree.
+The Louise Herrington School of Nursing offers three pathways to the Bachelor of Science in Nursing (BSN) Degree.

 This track (pre-nursing and nursing) is designed to be completed in four years - eight academic semesters.
 Prerequisite courses may be taken on the Baylor-Waco campus or at another college or university.

 This track is an academically rigorous 12 month accelerated curriculum designed for individuals who have completed a bachelor’s degree in a non-nursing discipline.

 Distance Accelerated BSN Track

 This 12 month track is Low Residency, rigorous accelerated curriculum, designed for second degree students, who wish to complete their BSN with Online instruction, and clinicals managed with Preceptors.

 Students are officially admitted to the Traditional Track in the fall and spring semesters each year.
 Students are admitted into the FastBacc® Track each summer.
 Students are admitted to the Distance Accelerated BSN Track in the fall and spring semesters.